Are you confused by terms that educators use? The ASCD Lexicon of Learning might be what you need.

 With so many inventories available, teachers might wonder how their teaching can accommodate so many styles.
 Li-fang Zhang and Robert Sternberg (2005) indicated, however, that teachers need only to attend to "five basic dimensions of preferences underlying intellectual styles: high degrees of structure versus low degrees of structure, cognitive simplicity versus cognitive complexity, conformity versus nonconformity, authority versus autonomy, and group versus individual.
 Furthermore, [they] believe that good teaching treats the two polar terms of each dimension as the two ends of a continuum and provides a balanced amount of challenge and support along each dimension" (p.
 43).

-Readers should also be aware that while determining learning styles might have great appeal, "The bottom line is that there is no consistent evidence that matching instruction to students' learning styles improves concentration, memory, self-confidence, grades, or reduces anxiety," according to Myron Dembo and Keith Howard (2007, p.
+Readers should also be aware that although determining learning styles might have great appeal, "The bottom line is that there is no consistent evidence that matching instruction to students' learning styles improves concentration, memory, self-confidence, grades, or reduces anxiety," according to Myron Dembo and Keith Howard (2007, p.
 106).
 Rather, Dembo and Howard indicated, "The best practices approach to instruction can help students become more successful learners" (p.
 107).
 Such instruction incorporates "Educational research [that] supports the teaching of learning strategies...; systematically designed instruction that contains scaffolding features...; and tailoring instruction for different levels of prior knowledge" (p.
 107).
 Further, cognitive scientists Hal Pashler, Mark McDaniel, Doug Rohrer, and Robert Bjork (2009) supported this position and stated, "Although the literature on learning styles is enormous, very few studies have even used an experimental methodology capable of testing the validity of learning styles applied to education.
 Moreover, of those that did use an appropriate method, several found results that flatly contradict the popular meshing hypothesis" (p.
 105).
 They concluded "at present, there is no adequate evidence base to justify incorporating learning-styles assessments into general educational practice" (p.
 105) and "widespread use of learning-style measures in educational settings is unwise and a wasteful use of limited resources. ...
 If classification of students' learning styles has practical utility, it remains to be demonstrated" (p.
 117).

 Video and audio clips support multiple intelligences and varied learning styles and disabilities.